Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Simulation Results

-In this section, we develop the full two-dimensional SE and EE comparison of DC, HC, and AC receiver architectures.
-To this end, we create comparison charts that represent the EE and the SE of each receiver design, making it possible to study the choice of appropriate receiver schemes for different needs, and to observe the trade-off between the two metrics.
-We write EE as a function of SE as
+In this section we develop a comparison of DC, HC, and AC receiver architectures in two dimensions at the same time.
+To this end, we create comparison charts that represent the EE and the SE of each receiver design, allowing to study the choice of the appropriate combining scheme, and to observe how its performance depends on the different system parameters.

-where we denote by $P_o$ the power consumption of all fixed receiver components and by $P_a$ the power consumption of all per-antenna analog receiver components except ADCs, (a) comes from $P_{ADC}=cB2^b$ in Table \ref{tab:devicepowers} and (b) comes from combining \eqref{Eq:SNReff} and $\eta\simeq \frac{\pi\sqrt3}{2}2^{-2b}$.